 - Ice Burst from X6 fires out a snowball accompanied by two ice projectiles.
 X can move the snowball and stand on it.

-- Half-Life: you put bits of scrap and other rubbish on the sand to avoid disturbing the Antlions.
+- Half-Life 2: You can put bits of scrap and other rubbish on the sand to avoid disturbing the Antlions.

 - In Scribblenauts, you can write the name of any object you want, such as "dock" or even "floating platform".